SnowConvert AI (scai) Command Reference

 For commands that only need Snowflake account/user metadata (for example code extract and code convert), the CLI reads your local Snowflake CLI config (TOML) first without opening a live session.
 If account and user cannot be read from that config while you are online, it falls back to testing the Snowflake connection.
 Missing or blank account or user in TOML also triggers a live connection test when online.

 Global –json prints one JSON envelope to stdout (success, warnings, errors, and an optional command-specific result) for automation, CI/CD, and agents.
 It can appear anywhere on the command line.
-See jsonOutput.commandsWithStructuredResult for commands that attach a structured result payload today.
+See jsonOutput.commandsWithStructuredResult for the complete list of commands that attach a structured result payload.

 Commands